 My test results showed that I was highly sensitive to bananas, lemons and cheddar cheese.
 Foods I had been eating almost every day.
 I was moderately sensitive to avocados too.
 After a few months of avoiding avocados, however, I found that I was able to tolerate them again in moderate amounts.
 (I determined this by using the Coca’s Pulse Test.)
 The best part of the diet was that I discovered I could eat cashews, peanuts, olives, beef, turkey, sesame oil, asparagus, lettuce and pineapple without any trouble.
 After the first week of eating mostly these foods, I felt much better and could slowly add more foods to my diet.
 I now eat a fairly normal diet but still avoid my red and yellow sensitive foods most of the time.
 I also avoid one green reactive food that I discovered I was sensitive to when I slowly added back my foods.

-As a Nutritional Therapy Practitioner and a Pharmacist, I am able to order the MRT 150 test for clients.
-I am excited to offer this test and give other people a chance to improve their health the way I did.
+As a Nutritional Therapy Practitioner and a Pharmacist, I am able to order the MRT 170 test for clients.
+I am excited to offer this test and give my clients a chance to improve their health the way I did.

 Health conditions where food sensitivities can play a primary or secondary role include:

-Contact me today if you would like to have the MRT 150 Food Sensitivity Test.
-I will work with you to provide the education and support needed via phone and email to help you get the most out of the MRT 150 test!
+Contact me today if you would like to have the MRT 170 Food Sensitivity Test.
+I can advise as to whether or not this test is a good fit for you and I will work with you to provide the education and support you need via phone and email to help you get the most out of the MRT 170 test!